Customer service text examples: 20 templates to deliver a great customer experience

 9. Scheduling question

-Eliminate the back and forth associated with scheduling appointments by providing available options upfront for customers to select themselves.
-Then send them an appointment confirmation text
+Eliminate the back and forth associated with scheduling appointments by providing available time slots for customers to select themselves.
+Then, send them an appointment confirmation text so your meeting doesn’t fall through the cracks.

 Example: Hi [name].
 This is [your name] from [company].
 Thanks for your interest in [product name].
 Please select from the following time slots to schedule a demo and discuss how the product would work for you: [link to calendar].
 To opt out of future texts, respond STOP.